You might have heard the terms “property developer” or “real estate developer” being used, either on the TV or in conversation.

 Check out our development management services also.

 In short, what is a property developer?
 It is an individual or a company that builds real estate, or property, on land.
+Check out this list of property developer in Melbourne.
+And this nift article on property developers in Brighton East.

 These might be subdivided townhouses on a residential lot, all the way through to whole suburbs developed as a greenfield project.
 We have learned about each one in turn.